Talked

 Inflammation

 Vaping without nicotine can also cause inflammatory responses.
-Exposure to the chemicals and substances can activate an immune system response in certain white blood cells, which can affect how these cells function and how your immune system responds.
+Exposure to chemicals and substances can activate an immune system response in certain white blood cells, which can affect how these cells function and how your immune system responds.

 Toxicity